 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA, or due to delayed disbursement of eligible funds from the VA under chapter 31 or 33.
-As such, this school will not: prevent the student's enrollment; assess a late penalty fee to the student; require the student to secure alternative or additional funding; or deny the student access to any resources (including access to classes, resource area, or other institution.
+As such, this school will not: prevent the student's enrollment; assess a late penalty fee to the student; require the student to secure alternative or additional funding; or deny the student access to any resources (including access to classes, resource area, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.
 However, to qualify for this provision, such students may be required to: Produce the VA Certificate of Eligibility (COE) by the first day of class; provide a written request to be certified; provide additional information needed to properly certify the enrollment as described in other institutional policies.